zixpo/candybar/README.md

 Improved version of the original [CandyBar Dashboard](https://github.com/danimahardhika/candybar-library).

-Check out [Blueprint Dashboard](https://github.com/jahirfiquitiva/blueprint/).
-It's modular and uses new build features.
-You may like it :D
+Also, you should definitely check out [Blueprint Dashboard](https://github.com/jahirfiquitiva/blueprint/)!
+It's a modern project that takes advantage of new build features.

 This is the library of CandyBar Dashboard.
 It is only used for development purpose.
 Use the [sample implementation](https://github.com/zixpo/candybar-sample) for making icon packs.